A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-In a special case where the relationship between the vehicle number and the emission rate is approximately affine, the robust reformulation discussed previously can be considerably simplified.
-Indeed, we can reduce (\ref{robust constraint}) to
+In a special case where the relationship between the link occupancy (LO) and the aggregate emission rate (AER) is approximately affine, the robust reformulation discussed previously is considerably simplified.
+Indeed, we can reduce \eqref{robust constraint} to